Normal Testosterone Levels by Age

 Testosterone is present in the womb and essential to normal fetal development, including the development of the male reproductive system.

-After birth, the testosterone level in boys and men changes throughout life.
+The testosterone level in boys and men changes throughout life.
 At any point, there’s a range that doctors consider normal.
 They measure testosterone using a blood test, with results provided in nanograms per deciliter (ng/dL).

 Normal testosterone level in children